Artist and …

 This round of Reading Towards Action starts with Suzanne Lacy’s influential essay, ‘Debated Territory: Toward a Critical Language for Public Art’.
 It relates Lacy’s essay to the climate and ecological crisis and asks what the relationship between social movements and contemporary art practices looks like today.

 Four sessions are scheduled.
 After that we’ll decide a collective way forward.

 When: 7-9pm, 6th, 20th June, 4th* and 18th July.

 SESSION ONE: See Lacy.
 Scroll down to page 171 and you’ll find Lacy’s essay, ‘Debated Territory: Toward a Critical Language for Public Art’.
 Session one will be a ‘getting to know you’ session, using Lacy’s text, specifically her diagrams, as a starting point for discussion.

 SESSION TWO: See Marshman.
 This essay, by Jennifer Marshman, entitled, ‘Communing with bees: A whole-of-community approach to address crisis in the Anthropocene’, is a good overview of the literature.
 It offers a grounded approach to inter-human and interspecies relationships through a place-based, integrated and participatory model of eco-social justice and equity.
-Following our initial discussion of this text Kate Foster will share more about her whole-of-community approach to art and research.
+(A mouthful, I know!)
+Following a discussion of the text Kate Foster will introduce her own ‘whole-of-community’ art practice.

 Where: White Space, 76 East Crosscauseway, Edinburgh, EH8 9HQ.

 Everyone is welcome.
 The only criteria for inclusion being a willingness to engage with the texts and listen to different points of view.

 To find out more or sign up to the programme email jb4change[at]gmail.com.
 If you don’t sign up you can still read the texts and/or put in an appearance on the day.

-* If you’re coming late to this website or running late for this session please drop JB an email or call 07954123543.
+If you’re coming late to this website or running late for a session please drop JB an email or call 07954123543.